derickr/user-documentation/guides/hhvm/01-installation/02-linux.md

 # If you are getting segfaults
 sudo apt-get install hhvm-dbg

+# If you need to compile HHVM extensions
+sudo apt-get install hhvm-dev

 # Living on the edge (rebuilt everyday, unstable)
 sudo apt-get install hhvm-nightly

 # Segfaults in the nightly
 sudo apt-get install hhvm-nightly-dbg

+# Compiling HHVM extensions in the nightly
+sudo apt-get install hhvm-nightly-dev

 ```

 ## Mirrors